pieterdavid/pieterdavid.github.io/pages/cism-mltf2020/index.rst

 Getting set up
 --------------

-This training has some exercises, so you will need to have an environment where you can play a bit with Tensorflow_.

-Ideally you would check that this works for you before the training, to save a bit of time.
+While not absolutely essential, it is nice if you can try some things yourself (time permitting, there are also some exercises), so if possible you should try to set up an environment where you can play a bit with Tensorflow_ (ideally before the training, to save a bit of time).

 On manneback
 ''''''''''''